 To help you find a robotic lawn mower suitable for your garden, we tested a range of mowers for different size gardens, including gardens with slopes and a complex shape.
 Each mower is in use for weeks at a time to allow us to assess its battery capacity and cutting proficiency as well as ease of use.

 Each mower in our review has a detailed list of pros and cons for clarity and has been rated according to set up and ease of use, cutting performance, extra features and value for money.
-Every robotic mower in our round-up below has scored a minimum of four out of five stars, so you can buy with confidence.
+Every robotic mower in our round-up below has scored a minimum of three out of five stars, so you can buy with confidence.

 - Best robotic lawn mowers